uldahlalex/react-assignment/README.md

 ```bash
 git clone https://github.com/uldahlalex/react-assignment
 ```
+The "client" folder contains relevant dependencies and configuration for the frontend.
+You are also free to build the client app completely from scratch if you prefer.

 ## How to start the backend
 Have docker daemon running.
 From the "postgrest" directory in this project, run: